Featured image: Argilla Rd. by Arthur Wesley Dow

 The 1891 map shows the rest of the road as “Beach Street.”
 The 1910 Ipswich map is the first to label the entire road with the name Argilla.
 The origin of the name is explained by Thomas Franklin Waters in the book, Ipswich in the Massachusetts Bay Colony, published in 1910.
 “There were ways to the Labour-in-vain fields, and to the Heartbreak Hill lands, “Old England,” as we call it now, and to Chebacco (Essex).
-One of these is known now, as from the earliest days, as Argilla Road.
-He writes that John Winthrop Jr., founder of the town, received a 300-acre lot, which he transferred to Samuel Symonds, and which came to be known as “Argilla Farm,” named for the type of clay that abounds in the region around Heartbreak Hill.
+One of these is known now, as from the earliest days, as Argilla Road.”
+He wrote that John Winthrop Jr., founder of the town, received a 300-acre lot, which he transferred to Samuel Symonds, and which came to be known as “Argilla Farm,” named for the type of clay that abounds in the region around Heartbreak Hill.
 The word has its origin in Ancient Greek ἄργιλλος (árgillos, “white clay, potter’s earth”)

 Along Argilla Road

 The South Green was originally known as School House Green.
 Many of the most important early settlers received grants of land here.
-Maplecroft Farm: A 2009 Ipswich town meeting voted to purchase and place conservation restrictions on 247 acres of .
+Maplecroft Farm: A 2009 Ipswich town meeting voted to purchase and place conservation restrictions on 247 acres of the farm.
 The Essex County Trail Association (ECTA) maintains a 1.4 mile walking trail through the property from Argilla Road near Heartbreak Hill to Rt.
 133 at Raymond Field.
 This is a working farm– dogs and bikes are not permitted.
 View the trail map for Maplecroft Farm.

 Hamlin Reservation This former coastal farmland is now protected by the Trustees of Reservations and is open to visitors, providing access to the salt marsh via a dike path that leads to a loop trail around Eagle Island.
 Gently rolling fields and marsh meadows at the provide a home to bobolinks and small mammals in this remote area isolated from the modern world.
 Hamlin Reservation map